Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Cancer occurs when cells in the body begin changing and multiplying out of control.
+Cancer occurs when cells in the body mutate or change and start multiplying out of control.
 These cells can form lumps of tissue called tumors.
-Cancer that starts in a kidney is called kidney or renal cancer.
+Cancer that starts in the cells that make up the kidney is called kidney or renal cancer.

 The kidneys are bean-shaped organs about the size of a bar of soap.
 They are found in the low back area, one on each side of the spine.
 The kidneys help keep the body alive by filtering waste and excess fluid from the blood.
 The kidneys send this liquid and waste (urine) to the bladder through the ureters.
 Urine then leaves the body through the urethra.

 Kidney cancer forms when cells in the kidney change and multiply abnormally.
 The cancer can interfere with the working of the kidneys.
 Kidney cancer may spread beyond the kidneys to other parts of the body.
 This spread is called metastasis.
 The more cancer spreads, the harder it is to treat.

 You and your healthcare provider will discuss a treatment plan that's best for your needs.
 Treatment choices may include the following.

 Surgery is the most common treatment for kidney cancer.
 Your healthcare provider may advise surgery to treat your kidney cancer if any of these apply to you: